alphagov/paas-team-manual/source/monitoring_alerting/audit.html.md

 We ship events to Splunk in two ways:

 1. [bosh-auditor](https://github.com/alphagov/paas-observability-release/tree/master/src/bosh-auditor) is a BOSH job colocated with the BOSH Director.
 It:
     - fetches events from the Director's events API
-  - ships them to the Splunk Cloud HTTP Event Collector (HEC) An operator can retrieve BOSH audit events with `index=paas sourcetype="bosh-audit-event"`
+    - ships them to the Splunk Cloud HTTP Event Collector (HEC)

+    An operator can retrieve BOSH audit events with:

+    `index=paas sourcetype="bosh-audit-event"`

 2. An AWS CloudWatch logs agent on each instance ships events on disk to CloudWatch.
 CloudWatch then forwards logs to Cyber's Central Security Logging Service ([CSLS](https://github.com/alphagov/centralised-security-logging-service)) and stores shipped events for 18 months.